wandb/codesearchnet/README.md

 The metric we use for evaluation is [Mean Reciprocal Rank](https://en.wikipedia.org/wiki/Mean_reciprocal_rank).
 For the MRR calculation, we use 1,000 distractors constructed from negative samples within the batch at evaluation time (this means the batch size at evaluation time is also 1,000).

 For example, consider a dataset of 10,000 (`comment`, `code`)  pairs.
 We set the batch size at evaluation time (during inference, not training) to be 1,000.
 For every (`comment`, `code`) pair in the batch, we evaluate the our ability to retrieve code using the comment (using a distance metric of our choice, ex: cosine distance) using the rest of examples in the batch as distractors.
 We then average the MRR across all of the batches to compute MRR for the dataset.
-In the case where the number of records in the dataset is not divisible by 1,000, we still construct batches of size 1,000 but exclue the final batch (that is less than 1,000) from the MRR calculation.
+In the case where the number of records in the dataset is not divisible by 1,000, we still construct batches of size 1,000 but exclude the final batch (that is less than 1,000) from the MRR calculation.

 # Pre-Processed Data Format